Jace Peterson Preview, Player Props: Diamondbacks vs. Orioles

-On Saturday, Jace Peterson (.231 on-base percentage in past 10 games, 76 points below season-long percentage) and the Arizona Diamondbacks face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 8:10 PM ET.
+Jace Peterson -- with an on-base percentage of .240 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Baltimore Orioles, with Jack Flaherty on the mound, on September 3 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Dodgers.
+In his previous game he had a hitless performance (0-for-2) against the Orioles.

 Jace Peterson Game Info & Props vs. the Orioles